Tears Are Not Enough | |||||||||||||

 |

-The next morning I flew to Los Angeles to deliver Bruce's audio track.
+The next morning I flew to Los Angeles to deliver the reel to reel tape with Bruce's vocal track.
 Foster and his assistant Chris Earthy met me at the airport.
-We rushed over to Kenny Roger's "Lion Share" studio on Melrose where, literally at the last minute, Cockburn's vocal was edited into the audio mix that engineer Humberto Gatica had nearly completed (all of this travel could have been avoided if digital audio and email had existed in 1985!).
+We rushed over to Kenny Roger's "Lion Share" studio on Melrose Avenue where, literally at the last minute, Cockburn's vocal was edited into the audio mix that engineer Humberto Gatica had nearly completed.
 "Tears Are Not Enough" reached #1 on the Canadian charts and raised more than $3-million for African famine relief. |

 ||||||||||||